DohaNaga/Off-target-P-ML/README.md

  ```
 ### Outcome

-Within the folder `tuning`, the script creates an excel file `nn_bestba_allmetrics.xls` with the evaluation metrics of all target models and a folder `plots` with the ROC and PR curves for all target models
+Within the folder `tuning`, the script creates an excel file `nn_bestba_allmetrics.xls` with the target name and corresponding evaluation metrics (of all target models) and a folder `plots` with the ROC and PR curves for all target models.

 ```
 tuning